 - Narrow down your scope.
 Pin-point the specific systems you are targeting.

-- Narrow your focus more, concentrated focus on a specific test, and execute scans and other detailed tests.
+- Narrow your focus more, concentrate on a specific test and execute scans and other detailed tests.

 - If you are convinced enough after the pre-survey, perform attacks.